Basics-School/raintor/README.md

 ### Task 3 (User Feed)

 - API pagination relies on simple skip/take parameters
-- Virtualization is optional due to potential accessibility trade-offs
+- Virtualization is optional and disabled by default for better accessibility
 - Real-time user count may not reflect actual API total due to API limitations
+- URL state management requires JavaScript for full functionality
+- Some virtualization features may have reduced performance on older devices

 ### General